lennysh/tabinator/README.md

 ## Features

-- 🔐 **User Authentication** - Secure login, registration, and password management with persistent sessions
+- 🔐 **User Authentication** - Secure login with username or email, registration, and password management with persistent sessions
+- ⚙️ **Admin Settings** - Manage your account settings including email address, max tabs limit, and password
 - 💾 **SQLite Database** - Reliable data storage with proper relationships
 - 🏷️ **Tag System** - Organize links with tags and dynamic tag filtering
 - 📁 **Group Filtering** - Create dynamic groups with include/exclude rules:
-  - Include blocks: Match links that match any include block (OR logic between blocks)
-  - Exclude blocks: Exclude links that match any exclude block
+  - **Within each block**: Tags OR Names OR URLs (if any field matches, the block matches)
+  - **Between Include blocks**: Block 1 AND Block 2 AND Block 3... (all blocks must match)
+  - **Between Exclude blocks**: Block 1 OR Block 2 OR Block 3... (if any block matches, exclude the link)
-  - Groups with only exclude blocks: Match all links except those matching exclude rules
+  - **Groups with only exclude blocks**: Match all links EXCEPT those matching any exclude block
-  - Groups with only include blocks: Match only links that match include rules
+  - **Groups with only include blocks**: Match only links that match ALL include blocks
-  - Groups with both: Match links that match include AND don't match exclude
+  - **Groups with both**: (All Include blocks match) AND NOT (Any Exclude block matches)
 - 🔍 **Search & Sort** - Find links quickly with real-time filtering and multiple sort options:
   - Name (A-Z) - Default
   - Name (Z-A)